jasper-ang/jasper-ang/README.md

 ### 🌱 Currently Learning
 - **Letta MemGPT:** I’m figuring out how to use memory-based GPTs to keep track of long conversations.
 - **Prompt Orchestration:** Creating better prompts (questions or instructions for AI) to keep interactions smooth and meaningful.
-- **Memory Persistant tradeoffs:**: Balancing when to save data in the database or cache it for speed.
+- **Memory Persistant tradeoffs:** Balancing when to save data in the database or cache it for speed.

 ### 💞️ Open to Collaborate On
 - **Multimodal AI Projects:** Projects that combine multiple input types to make AI “smarter.”